 Health Status

 Improving health is one of the main objectives of health insurance, yet very few studies thus far have attempted to evaluate health outcomes.
 We identified 12 studies, with considerable variation in the precise health measure considered (see Table 4).
-There was some evidence of positive impact on health status: nine studies found a positive effect, one study reported a negative effect, and two studies reported no effect.
+There was some evidence of a positive impact on health status: nine studies found a positive effect, one study reported a negative effect, and two studies reported no effect.

 Table 4.
 Summary of studies reporting health status (N=12)